mitchellh/gox/README.md

 * [goxc](https://github.com/laher/goxc) -
-  A very richly featured tool that can even do things such as build system packages, upload binaries, generate download webpages, etc. Gox is a super slim alternative that only cross-compiles binaries. goxc assumes that you're cross-compiling using the same version of Go that built goxc, whereas Gox can be used anywhere a `go` binary is available.
-So you can build Gox with Go 1.2 and build with Go 1.0.
+  A very richly featured tool that can even do things such as build system packages, upload binaries, generate download webpages, etc. Gox is a super slim alternative that only cross-compiles binaries.
 Gox builds packages in parallel, whereas goxc doesn't.
 Gox doesn't enforce a specific output structure for built binaries.